Carrot-9/BandLab-Project/README.md

 Q: What is this project?

-A: This is a website created by me that hosts a Tamagotchi(Hotcaketchi).
+A: This is a full stack web application that features a fully functional Tamagotchi.